andreagy/rp2040-freertos-cpp/README.md

 is processed as shown in the state diagram.
 If a timeout occurs, then lock is returned to the initial state where it starts detecting the sequence from the beginning.
 An open lock is indicated by an led that is switched on for 5 seconds (=the time lock stays open).
-Make sure that stack for each task is large enough (512 as stack size parameter à 2 kB) The sequence to open the lock is 0-0-2-1-2
+Make sure that stack for each task is large enough (512 as stack size parameter -> 2 kB) The sequence to open the lock is 0-0-2-1-2